electronicsleep/AutoIcinga/README.md

 # AutoIcinga

-* Tools for Icinga, Grafana and Prometheus
+* Tools for Icinga, Graphite, Grafana and Prometheus

-* Quickstart info for Icinga, Jenkins automation tests and ideas
+* Quickstart info for Icinga, automation tests and ideas

 * Notes on how to install graphing plugin with Icinga